Olical/react-faux-dom/README.md

 // Yields: <div style='color: red;' class='box'></div>
 ```

-There are also mixins available for convenience, giving you a clean API and animation support:
+There is also an higher-order component available for convenience, giving you a clean API and animation support:

 ```javascript
 // Inside componentWillMount.